ishita1432/EDA-on-Data-Science-Job-Salaries/README.md

 ## Analysis and Visualizations

-We have performed in-depth analysis on the dataset and created various visualizations using Seaborn.
+We have performed an in-depth analysis of the dataset and created various visualizations using Seaborn.
 Some of the key visualizations include:

 - Distribution of Data Science salaries.
-- Salary trends by experience level.
+- Salary trends by experience level, and employment type.
 - Salary distribution across different job titles.
 - Geographic distribution of salaries.